Locations:

 What is a chemical pregnancy?

-A chemical pregnancy is a very early miscarriage that happens within the first five weeks of pregnancy.
-An embryo forms and may even embed in your uterus lining (implantation), but then it stops developing.
-Chemical pregnancies occur so early that many people who miscarry don’t realize it.
+A chemical pregnancy (or biochemical pregnancy) is a very early miscarriage that happens within the first five weeks of pregnancy before the pregnancy can be seen on an ultrasound.
+An embryo forms and implants in your uterine lining, but then it stops developing.
+Chemical pregnancies occur so early that many people don’t realize they’ve miscarried.

 Advertisement